Fall in North Carolina is the busiest time of year, even with the vacation peak during summer and the Christmas lights and tree fun to start winter.

 Apples are a huge deal during fall in North Carolina.
 Here are a few of the biggest events that commemorate our favorite autumn fruit.

-- Finally, on October 21, the Haywood County town of Waynesville will host its annual Apple Festival.
+- Finally, on October 17, Waynesville in Haywood County will host its annual Apple Festival.

 Read More: How to Find 20+ Haywood County Artists on Blue Ridge Craft Trails